reyemtm/reyemtm.github.io/_pages/about.md

 title: Malcolm Meyer
 permalink: "/about/"
 layout: page
-subtitle: Cartographer, Data Analyst & Web Mapping Enthusiast
+subtitle: Cartographer & Data Analyst
 ---

 I have a passion for web-based data visualization and analysis.
 Formally, I am a graduate of the Ohio University International Studies Program, with a BA in Sociology and Urban Planning from The College of Wooster.
 I also love [music](http://malcolmmeyer.tumblr.com) and gardening.
 I spend my days analyzing transportation data for the [Ohio Valley Regional Development Commission](http://www.ovrdc.org).